Suresh Appusamy

-Suresh Appusamy is a Tamil Nadu born Singapore cricketer.
+Suresh Appusamy is an Indian-born Singapore cricketer.
 He was born in Namakkal, Tamil Nadu on June 16, 1987.
 He is a right arm batsman and right-arm medium pace bowler.

 Statistics

 He plays for Singapore national cricket team.
 He played for the team in the 2014 ICC World Cricket League Division Three.
 His best bowling figures are 4/16 vs Maldives national cricket team and 4/35 vs Sinhalese.

 Recent matches

 Suresh Appusamy scored 6* and 2/12 vs Bhutan national cricket team.
 He took 1 wicket giving 21 runs against Kuwait national cricket team on 25 January 2015 and the same against Malaysia national cricket team on 30 January 2015 both at Sharjah.